reichlab/zoltpy/README.md

 ### Print Project Names
-This fuction returns the project names that you have authorization to view in Zoltar.
+This function returns the project names that you have authorization to view in Zoltar.
 ```
 util.print_projects()
 ```